 In fact, professional financial advisors can give you tips to help double your portfolio.
 Let’s dig into those secrets.
 But first, here are some assumptions that will help the following numbers make sense.
 (If you prefer, you can recalculate with your own numbers here.)

 Income: $50,000.
-The average college graduate of the class of 2017 can expect a starting salary of $49,785, according to a study by the Hay Group division of Korn Ferry.
+The average college graduate of the class of 2022 can expect a starting salary of $47,000, according to Zippia.
 So, that seems like a fair salary expectation for a young professional.

 Average annual investment return: 7 percent.
 We used the Vanguard Target Retirement 2055 Fund (VFFVX) as a proxy.
 It is intended for investors with about 40 years left until retirement and is managed by one of the investment industry’s most well-respected firms.
 The five-year average annual return for the fund was 7.54 percent.
 For the sake of simplicity, we rounded the number down.
 (Note: Past performance for any investment cannot predict future performance.)

 Here are some tips for increasing your retirement savings by boosting your 401(k).